 Faculty Retention & Support Initiatives

-Multiple efforts have been undertaken at the department level towards enhancing medical school identified diversity categories for faculty (Black/African American, Hispanic/Latino and Female), specifically related to recruitment and retention efforts at COM.
-For example, diversity committees were established by the departments (Psychiatry, Pediatrics, etc.) and have been operational since 2016.
+Multiple efforts have been undertaken at the department level towards enhancing medical school identified diversity categories for faculty (Black/African American, Hispanic/Latino and Female), related to retention efforts at COM, including:

-Each department has their own initiatives and programs to assist with diversity, inclusion, recruitment, and retention efforts.
 For example, the Department of Pediatrics supports a Women in Pediatrics Group that meets monthly (except summers) throughout the year.
-The group reviews others (peer) curriculum vitae and discusses challenges and women's issues.
+The group reviews others' (peer) curriculum vitae and discusses challenges and women's issues.
 The department also launched a new initiative for a culture of inclusion with a kick-off workshop for residents and faculty in fall 2018.
-Faculty collaborated with residents to analyze cases and discuss bystander interventions in bias.
-A subsequent workshop, supported by the Doctor's Across New York grant hosted Pete Hill, a Native American educator, was provided to the Pediatric department.
-The workshop provided background and discussion regarding our local Nation (Native American) population.

 Upstate Scholar Development & Mentorship Program